 Project presentation to the client is an extremely significant and crucial moment in any graphic designer and creative person's life.
 With a well-prepared project presentation, you can make a good deal, increase profits and get a regular client, or you can lose your customer and ruin your reputation, even if the project itself is well done.

 A worthwhile presentation of your design project is half of your success.
 If you're engaged in web design, your work is at the final stage, but you don't know how to present it to the client, this article is for you.
-Our tips will be valuable for designers of any field, working in a team or as freelancers.
-Let's go!
+Whether you work in a team or as a freelancer, our tips will help you design a successful project plan.
+Let's get started.

 1. Know Your Customer